GaryChengld/LearningAWS/AWS-Certified-Developer.md

 * If you are using javascript that uses multiple domains with API gateway, ensure that you have enabled CORS on API gateway
 * CORS is enforced by the client

+#### Version control with Lambda

+* Each Lambda function version has a unique Amazon Resource Nane (ARN).
+After you publish a version, it is immutable(that is, it can't be changed).
+* AWS Lambda maintains your latest function code in the $LATEST version.

+A function version includes the following information:
+* The function code and all associated dependencies.
+* The Lambda runtime that invokes the function.
+* All of the function settings, including the environment variables.
+* A unique Amazon Resource Name (ARN) to identify the specific version of the function.

+You can create one or more aliases for your Lambda function.
+A Lambda alias is like a pointer to a specific function version.
+Users can access the function version using the alias Amazon Resource Name (ARN).

+Exam Tips
+* Can have multiple versions of lambda functions
+* Latest version will user $LATEST
+* Qualified version will use $latest, unqualified will not have it
+* Versions are immutable(Can not be changed)
+* Can split traffic using aliases to different versions
+  * can not split traffic with $latest, instead create an alias to latest

+#### Step Functions

+AWS Step Functions is a serverless function orchestrator that makes it easy to sequence AWS Lambda functions and multiple AWS services into business-critical applications.
+Through its visual interface, you can create and run a series of checkpointed and event-driven workflows that maintain the application state.
+The output of one step acts as an input to the next.
+Each step in your application executes in order, as defined by your business logic.

+Orchestrating a series of individual serverless applications, managing retries, and debugging failures can be challenging.
+As your distributed applications become more complex, the complexity of managing them also grows.
+Step Functions automatically manages error handling, retry logic, and state.
+With its built-in operational controls, Step Functions manages sequencing, error handling, retry logic, and state, removing a significant operational burden from your team.

+* Great way to visualize your serverless application.
+* Step functions automatically triggers and tracks each step.
+* Step Functions logs the state of each step so if something goes wrong you can track what went wrong and where.